-On March 7, 2017, Los Angeles residents will vote on a ballot initiative that includes a two-year moratorium on much of the city’s new construction.
-The very controversial initiative, known as Measure S, is formally called the Neighborhood Integrity Initiative (Initiative).
-The Mayor of Los Angeles and a broad coalition of City of Los Angeles Council members, California State Assembly members, businesses, and organizations oppose the Initiative.
+On March 7, 2017, Los Angeles residents voted down a ballot initiative that included a two-year moratorium on much of the city’s new construction.
+The very controversial initiative, known as Measure S, was formally called the Neighborhood Integrity Initiative (Initiative).
+The Mayor of Los Angeles and a broad coalition of City of Los Angeles Council members, California State Assembly members, businesses, and organizations opposed the Initiative.

 Motivation for Initiative

 The Initiative was proposed by the Coalition to Preserve LA in response to what it sees as unchecked development in Los Angeles over the last few years.
 The group alleged that City Council members approve large-scale projects requiring amendments to the City of Los Angeles’ General Plan (General Plan), a comprehensive plan for development within the city, in exchange for support from developers.
 According to the Coalition to Preserve LA, development is leading to problems such as traffic congestion and a decrease in affordable housing.

 The Initiative imposed a temporary ban on any new construction or additions to a structure requiring an amendment to the General Plan, a zoning variance, or changes to the height district (maximum allowed building height) if the construction or addition would require:

 - zoning changes that alter land-use restrictions or increase the allowed building height;

 - an increase in “floor area ratio, density, or height”; or

 - a loss of areas zoned for open space, agriculture, or industry.